-PricewaterhouseCoopers Oy is owned by its shareholders employed by the company, i.e. Equity Partners.
+PricewaterhouseCoopers Oy is owned by professionals working in the company.
 The rights and responsibilities of the Equity Partners are defined in the Finnish Limited Liability Companies Act, the Articles of Association and the Equity Partner Agreement.

-In addition to Equity Partners, there is another class of partners: Associated Partners.
-The rights and responsibilities of Associated Partners are determined on the basis of the Partner
+In addition to shareholders, i.e. Equity Partners, there is another class of partners: Associated Partners.
+The rights and responsibilities of Associated Partners are determined on the basis of the Partner Agreement.

-Agreement.
 In Equity Partner and Partner Meetings, Equity Partners and Associated Partners participate in decision-making concerning issues referred to in the Equity Partner Agreement and Partner Agreement.

-At the end of the financial year, there were a total of 81 partners in the company, of whom 45 were Equity Partners and 36 Associated Partners.
+At the end of the financial year, there were a total of 87 partners in the company, of whom 45 were Equity Partners and 42 Associated Partners.